 1. It’s an RPG at heart.

 When I first started playing the beta I quickly realized that The Division wasn’t just another run of the mill 3rd person tactical shooter, but that it actually had a lot of RPG elements and mechanics (more than I expected).
 Enemies have health bars, which means that one-hit-kill headshots are no longer a viable tactic.
 Instead, players have to add mods to their weapons in order to upgrade their DPS making enemies easier to kill.
 Everything also revolves around stats, from the different gear you can equip to the weapons you use; each has their own unique stats to take into account when equipping your agent.
 Players also gain XP by completing the mission, finding loot and killing enemies, this helps your agent level up, which in turn enables them to equip better gear and weapons.
-Agents also have access to abilities, talents and perks, but unlike normal RPG’s in which player gain these by leveling up, The Division has players upgrading and expanding their base which in turn unlocks these abilities.
+Agents also have access to abilities, talents and perks, but unlike normal RPG’s in which player gain these by levelling up, The Division has players upgrading and expanding their base which in turn unlocks these abilities.

 2. Hunting for loot is addictive.